Natalia Escalera: 2023

 Escalera began the season by winning her first national all-around title.
 She then competed at the Pan American Championships where she won silver in the all-around behind Tiana Sumanasekera and also won three bronze medals on the vault, uneven bars, and floor exercise.
 Additionally, she helped the Mexican team win the silver medal behind the United States and secure qualification for the upcoming World Championships and Pan American Games.
 She then helped the Mexican team win the gold medal at the Central American & Caribbean Games.
 Individually, she won the silver medal on the floor exercise behind teammate Alexa Moreno.

 At the 2023 World Championships, Escalera helped Mexico finish 14th in the qualification round.
 Although they did not qualify as a full team to the upcoming Olympic Games, they did earn Mexico a non-nominative berth.
 Escalera ended the year competing at the 2023 Pan American Games where she won bronze on vault behind Rebeca Andrade and Jordan Chiles.

 2024

 Escalera started the year competing at the Cottbus World Cup and placed fifth on vault and seventh on uneven bars.
 She also finished fifth on the vault at the Baku World Cup.
 In March, the Mexican Gymnastics Federation officially awarded Escalera the non-nominative Olympic berth they earned at the previous year's World Championships.
 She placed 52nd on uneven bars at the 2024 Summer Olympics in Paris.

+2025

+Escalera represented Mexico at the 2025 World Championships, competing on all four events.
+After qualifying in 23rd, she ultimately finished 17th in the all-around final.

+2026

+At the 2026 American Cup, Escalera competed as a part of the Mexican team, alongside teammates Paulina Guerra, Isaac Núñez, and Rodrigo Gomez.
+She contributed scores on uneven bars and floor exercise to Mexico's sixth-place finish.

+In May, Escalera competed on vault, uneven bars, and balance beam at the Mexican Championships.
+Her best result was on uneven bars, where she won the silver medal behind Paulina Campos.

+Escalera was named to the Mexican team for the 2026 Central American and Caribbean Games with teammates Campos, Paulina Guerra, Dominica Escartín, and Victoria Mata.
+They won the gold medal in the team competition.
+Individually, Escalera won the gold medal in the all-around, as well as gold on vault and a silver medal on balance beam.